AnimeSwap/docs/docs/tutorial/FAQ.md

 Nope, $ANI on Aptos and $ANI on other chains share the **SAME** tokenomics and supply. $ANI is the **Only One** token of AnimeSwap.

-Update 20230309: AnimeSwap already deployed on Sui Devnet.

-Update 20230418: AnimeSwap already deployed on Sui Testnet
+Update 20230503: AnimeSwap already deployed on Sui Mainnet, $ANI will be bridge between Aptos and Sui in the future.

 ### Q8: How to find AnimeSwap update log?